G4brielAndrade/G4brielAndrade/README.md

 ## Hello there, i'm Gabriel Andrade

-- 💻 Graduated in Systems Analysis and Development.
+- 💻 Graduated in Systems Analysis and Development
-- 🎓 Postgraduate degree in Information Technology Management and Governance.
+- 🎓 Postgraduate in IT Management and Governance
-- 🔭 I currently work with Games, websites and ERP.
-I'm a CTO at InvolkerStudios.
+- 🔭 Currently working with games, websites, and ERP systems — serving as CTO at Involker Studios
-- 🌱 I'm currently studying Java
+- 🌱 Currently learning Java
-- 😄 Turning codes into life
+- 😄 Passionate about turning code into experiences

 ### 🤖 Languages and Technologies